yahoo/VerizonVideoPartnerSDK-iOS/README.md

 ### Initial Requirements

 * Xcode 9.3+
-* Swift 4.1 (use in Obj-C projects is also possible by writing wrapper around Swift framework)
+* Swift 4.2 (use in Obj-C projects is also possible by writing wrapper around Swift framework)
-* CocoaPods or Carthage
+* CocoaPods
 * Mobile device running iOS 9 or later or AppleTV device running tvOS 9 or later
 * Account in the Verizon Video Partner network Portal, and access to Verizon-ingested video content
 * Onboarded application bundle ID